Get feedback with pull requests

 - Reply to comments in a timely manner

-When assigning reviewers to your pull request, make sure you select the right set of reviewers.
-You want reviewers that will know how your code works, but try to also include developers working in other areas so they can share their ideas.
-Provide a clear description of your changes and provide a build of your code that has your fix or feature running in it.
-Reviewers should make an effort to provide feedback on changes they don’t agree with.
-Identify the the issue and give a specific suggestions on what you would do differently.
+When assigning reviewers to a pull request, make sure to select the right set of reviewers.
+Reviewers should know how the code works, but also include developers working in other areas so they can share their ideas.
+Provide a clear description of the changes and provide a build of the code that has the fix or feature running in it.
+Reviewers should make an effort to provide feedback on changes they don't agree with.
+Identify the issue and give a specific suggestions on what could be done differently.
 This feedback has clear intent and is easy for the owner of the pull request to understand.
-The pull request owner should reply to the comments, accepting the suggestion or explaining why the suggested change isn’t ideal.
-Sometimes a suggestion is good, but the changes are outside the scope of the pull request.
+The pull request owner should reply to comments, accepting suggestions or explaining why they decline to apply them.
+Sometimes suggestion are good, but may be outside the scope of the pull request.
 Take these suggestions and create new work items and feature branches separate from the pull request to make those changes.

 Protect branches with policies

-Add additional conditions to your pull requests to enforce a higher level of code quality in your key branches.
-A clean build of the merged code and approval from multiple reviewers are some extra requirements you can set to protect your key branches.
+Add additional conditions to pull requests to enforce a higher level of code quality in key branches.
+A clean build of the merged code and approval from multiple reviewers are some extra requirements often employed to protect key branches.

 Read more about giving great feedback in code reviews and using pull request templates to provide guidance to your reviewers.
-Azure DevOps has a rich pull request experience that’s easy to use and scales to your needs.
+Azure DevOps also offers a rich pull request experience that's easy to use and scales as needed.